Last updated on November 10th, 2022 at 09:20 am

 Travel Philippines in a low budget.
 Yep.
 That title is surely misleading.
 How can you even wish for travel in the Philippines to be much more cheaper than it already is?
 If you’ve been a reader of the blog, you’ll know that there just countless ways to sleep for free.
 Let’s put a number: 28.
-But if you’d rather spend much longer days on the beautiful beaches and amazing islands of the “Pearl of the Orient Sea”, then hang around with me, as I give you all the juicy (and actionable) details.
+But if you’d rather spend much longer days on the beautiful beaches and amazing islands of the “Pearl of the Orient Sea”, then hang around with me, as I give you all the juicy (and actionable) details in our Philippines travel guide.

 Before anything else, let’s start with checking the level of difficulty of travel here: